Villarrica, Paraguay: Music

 In 1992, the Asociacion Filarmonica Guaireña gives classes of violin, viola, cello, bass, flute and musical theory.
 They have also formed the Ensamble Lumine Antiqua which is the only Paraguayan band out of Asuncion that plays barroque music.
 The Department of Culture of the Municipality has its own choir named Sensus Aeternus and they organize Choir Festivals with other choirs from neighboring towns and Argentina.
 Privately owned institutes give classes of guitar, piano, drums and Paraguayan harp.

 Religion

-Despite being overwhelmingly Catholic influenced Villarrica presents increasing religious diversity.
-For instance, Villarrica is the seat of Iglesia Belen Pentecostal Libre del Paraguay.
-Some other religious minorities existent in the city are Baptists, Jehovah's Witnesses and Latter-Day Saints.
+Despite being overwhelmingly influenced by Catholicism, Villarrica presents increasing religious diversity.
+Villarrica is the seat of Iglesia Belen Pentecostal Libre del Paraguay.
+Other religious minorities present in the city include Baptists, Jehovah's Witnesses, and Latter-Day Saints.

-Among the Catholic orders the most relevant are the Jesuits, the Franciscans and the Salesians.
+Among the Catholic orders the most relevant are the Jesuits, the Franciscans, and the Salesians.